Anuj1314/DevOps/Databases/Cassandra/Basics.md

 * SSTable utilities- SSTables are the immutable data files that Cassandra uses for persisting data on disk.

 ##### ports for communication #####
-`7199 - JMX <br/>
+`7199 - JMX
-7000 - Internode communication (not used if TLS enabled) <br/>
-9042 - CQL native transport port`
+7000 - Internode communication (not used if TLS enabled) 9042 - CQL native transport port`

 Reference for production deployment: https://docs.datastax.com/en/dse-planning/doc/

-Cassandra DB is based on Query First Approach and not on relational model appoach.
+Cassandra DB is based on Query First Approach and not on relational model approach <br/>
 Meaning, A single table should reflect the queries we are tyring to make.
-OR desing a data model in a way so query needs data to be fetched from single table.
+OR desing a data model in a way so query needs data to be fetched from single table <br/>
-Limitations of Cassandra:
+#####Limitations of Cassandra#####
-	Its not possible to perform join query becasue it will result in very poor performance as tables would be distributed across the nodes
+* Its not possible to perform join query becasue it will result in very poor performance as tables would be distributed across the nodes
-	We can only search by primary key in the table, otherwise we have to sepcify 'ALLOW FILTERING' at the end of query, that will result in poor performance.
+* We can only search by primary key in the table, otherwise we have to sepcify 'ALLOW FILTERING' at the end of query, that will result in poor performance.
-	It is possible to search with other key, for that we have to create a SECONDARY index for that column, but its not recommendec as it will result  in poor performace, create secondary index only if there is no other way out.
+* It is possible to search with other key, for that we have to create a SECONDARY index for that column, but its not recommendec as it will result  in poor performace, create secondary index only if there is no other way out.

 Gossip is a peer-to-peer communication protocol in which nodes periodically exchange state information about themselves and about other nodes they know about